WarFrontIO/client/src/hud/HUD.md

 The numbers provided to `spawn()` are the coordinates to draw the element at.

-You may also update the contents of the HUD element with `HudElement.setInnerHtml()` and `HudElement.setTextContent()`, respectively.
-Refer to the JSDocs for more information- however, these methods should be pretty self-explanatory :-)
+You may retrieve and modify the corresponding HTML element with `HudElement.getElement()`.
+This is a getter for `HudElement.element`, which is an [`HTMLDivElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDivElement).

+For more information, refer to the JSDoc annotations in the source code :-)